Sunday Morning (Maroon 5 song)

 "Sunday Morning" is a song by American pop rock band Maroon 5.
-It was released on December 2, 2004, as the fourth single from their debut album Songs About Jane (2002).
-The single peaked at number 31 in the United States, becoming Maroon 5's fourth Top 40 single; it also peaked at number 27 in the United Kingdom and Australia.
+It was released on November 8, 2004, as the fourth single from their debut album Songs About Jane (2002).
+The single peaked at number 31 in the United States, becoming Maroon 5's fourth top-40 single; it also peaked at number 27 in the United Kingdom and Australia.

-An accompanying music video directed by Andy Delaney and Monty Whitebloom and was filmed at Abbey Road Studios and the Otto Dining Lounge in London.
+An accompanying music video directed by Andy Delaney and Monty Whitebloom under their credit as Big TV and was filmed at Abbey Road Studios and the Otto Dining Lounge in London.
 It features Maroon 5 performing the song, interspersed with scenes of numerous people singing it at a karaoke bar.

 Song structure

-The song, written in the key of C Major, follows a simple verse-chorus form preceded by an intro and uses the well known ii-V-I progression common in jazz, R&B and soul.
+"Sunday Morning" has been described as a mid-tempo alternative rock and jazz-funk song.
+Written in the key of C Major, it follows a simple verse-chorus form preceded by an intro and uses the well known ii-V-I progression.
 The chords follow a sequence of Dm9-G13-Cmaj9 throughout the song.

 Critical reception

-Billboard called the single "another can't-miss romp from America's hottest pop-rock band."
+Billboard called the single "another can't-miss romp from America's hottest pop-rock band." upon its release.
+Years later, they called it a "jazzy mid-tempo jam" when including the band's previous single, "'This Love", on their The 50 Greatest Minivan Rock Songs list.